Ran out of coffee? Check out our new subscription options.

 Hits right, every time.

-This 100% peaberry lot from our friends at Fazenda Mió is a superb all-rounder, delivering notes of toasted pecans, juicy tangerines and malty, chocolate flavours.
+This 100% peaberry lot from our friends at Fazenda Mió is produced exclusively for PLOT.
+It’s a superb all-rounder, delivering notes of dark chocolate, toasted brazil nuts and dried berries.

 Get free UK shipping on a subscription for 2x250g or more!